uniflare/skbtforarma/NoGui/README.txt

 ==================
-ARMA SERVER KEEPALIVE TOOL 1.2.1 (NoGui)
+ARMA SERVER KEEPALIVE TOOL 1.2.2 (NoGui)
 ==================
-Added sanity checks for hc/database paths
-Fixed typo in debug logging at startup (gives version)
+Added an exit batch check and new file to set this flag externally to close the keepalive.

 ==================
 == NEW CHANGES  ==
 ==================
-Added checks for Redis Server Path/EXE Name and HC Path/EXE Name Fixed Logging typo at start of keepalive
+ADDED: Keepalive_Quit Flag/Batch File

 ==================
 == INSTALLATION ==